 Approximately 1,200 ML will be transferred to Taylors Lake with releases of around 50 ML/day.
 This will reduce the water level by approximately 30 centimetres.
 As per normal seasonal conditions, the lake will naturally reduce by up to 70 centimetres.
 Recreation activities will be able to continue as usual over the summer months.

-The water transfer is occurring in September to make the most of cooler daytime temperatures and a wet catchment to reduce any losses in water associated with the transfer.
+The water transfer occurred in September 2022 to make the most of cooler daytime temperatures and a wet catchment to reduce any losses in water associated with the transfer.

 Water levels at Lake Fyans are generally lower over summer and would be naturally close to the level it needs to be to do the embankment works.
 Earth works require the bank to be dry, so the work is to be carried out over summer when there is less rainfall forecast.